soot-oss/SootUp/docs/getting-started.md

 If you have access to the source code, it is also possible to create a view for analyzing source code.
 Following example shows how to create view for analyzing Java source code.

-!!! info "Experimental"
+!!! info "Experimental! - Create a view to analyze Java source code"

     The source code frontend is experimental and should only be used for testing purposes.
-You should compile the code for analysis first and use the bytecode frontend instead.

-!!! example "Create a view to analyze Java source code"
+    Usually you should compile the code for analysis first and use the bytecode frontend instead (see above).

     ~~~java
     AnalysisInputLocation inputLocation =